gsam95/gsam95/Kafka/ProjectSummary.md

 _**Deliverables**_

 1. [Final Report](https://github.com/gsam95/gsam95/blob/main/Kafka/FinalReport.md) can be found here.
 It logs output for each phase
 2. Other deliverables required for the assignment are linked in the corresponding section and subsection of this page

+_Reference_

+_AI was used to write the required code._

+_Context related text here and in the final report were adopted directly from the assignmnet outline_